Rubjerg/Graphviz.NetWrapper/README.md

             RootGraph root = RootGraph.CreateNew("Some Unique Identifier", GraphType.Directed);

-            // The node names are unique identifiers within a graph in Graphviz Node node1 = root.GetOrAddNode("Unique node name 1");
+            // The node names are unique identifiers within a graph in Graphviz Node nodeA = root.GetOrAddNode("A");
-            Node node2 = root.GetOrAddNode("Unique node name 2");
+            Node nodeB = root.GetOrAddNode("B");
-            Node node3 = root.GetOrAddNode("Unique node name 3");
+            Node nodeC = root.GetOrAddNode("C");
-            Node node4 = root.GetOrAddNode("Unique node name 4");
+            Node nodeD = root.GetOrAddNode("D");

-            // The edge name is only unique between two nodes Edge edge1 = root.GetOrAddEdge(node1, node2, "Edge name");
+            // The edge name is only unique between two nodes Edge edgeAB = root.GetOrAddEdge(nodeA, nodeB, "Some edge name");
+            Edge edgeBC = root.GetOrAddEdge(nodeB, nodeC, "Some edge name");
-            Edge edge2 = root.GetOrAddEdge(node2, node3, "Edge name");
+            Edge anotherEdgeBC = root.GetOrAddEdge(nodeB, nodeC, "Another edge name");

+            // When a subgraph name is prefixed with cluster,
+            // the dot layout engine will render it as a box around the containing nodes.
+            SubGraph cluster = root.GetOrAddSubgraph("cluster_1");
+            cluster.AddExisting(nodeB);
+            cluster.AddExisting(nodeC);

-            // We can attach attributes to nodes, edges and graphs to store information and
+            // We can attach attributes to nodes, edges and graphs to store information and instruct
-            // instruct graphviz by specifying layout parameters.
-At the moment we only support
+            // graphviz by specifying layout parameters.
+At the moment we only support string
-            // string attributes.
-Cgraph assumes that all objects of a given
+            // attributes.
+Cgraph assumes that all objects of a given kind (graphs/subgraphs, nodes,
-            // kind(graphs/subgraphs, nodes, or edges) have the same attributes - there's no
+            // or edges) have the same attributesThe attributes first have to be introduced for a
-            // notion of subtyping within attributes.
-            // The attributes first have to be introduced for a certain kind, before we can use it.
+            // certain kind, before we can use it.
             Node.IntroduceAttribute(root, "my attribute", "defaultvalue");
-            node1.SetAttribute("my attribute", "othervalue");
+            nodeA.SetAttribute("my attribute", "othervalue");

-            // To introduce and set an attribute at the same time, there are convenience wrappers edge1.SafeSetAttribute("color", "red", "black");
+            // To introduce and set an attribute at the same time, there are convenience wrappers edgeAB.SafeSetAttribute("color", "red", "black");
+            edgeBC.SafeSetAttribute("arrowsize", "2.0", "1.0");

             // We can simply export this graph to a text file in dot format root.ToDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");